 The intrinsic bandwidth of lasers is extremely narrow by most astronomical standards.
 Laser lines as narrow as 1 Hz or even less have been demonstrated.
 For current high power laser amplifiers the bandwidth is typically at the 0.1-1 KHz level but to achieve the highest power levels this is artificially broadened to about 10 GHz/Kw, at a wavelength near 1 micron, to overcome the Stimulated Brillion Scattering (SBS) limits in the fibers.
-There is no intrinsic reason this broadening needs to be implemented but is done due to current technological limitations.
-Indeed, if lower power per fiber amplifiers are used and indeed at the 10-100 watt amplifier level bandwidths below 1 KHz are already achievable.
+There is no intrinsic reason this broadening needs to be implemented if lower power per fiber amplifiers are used and indeed at the 10-100 watt amplifier level bandwidths below 1 KHz are already achievable.
 The bandwidth language of lasers is usually given in Hz while the astronomical language of bandwidth is usually discussed in microns or nanometer.
-The relationship between the two is simply $\Delta\lambda = cv^{-2} \Delta v$ .
-The effective spectroscopic resolution is defined as $R = \lambda / \Delta \overline{\lambda}$ = v/ $\Delta v$ .
-To put this in perspective a laser line at 1 micron (v~ 300 THz) with a 1 Hz bandwidth (mixing units is typical in this field unfortunately) has an $R \sim 3 \times 10^{14}$ .
-By astronomical standards of spectrometers this is a phenomenally large R. Even with the current broadened SBS limit mitigation techniques of 10 GHz/Kw the effective R $\sim$ 30,000 for a 1 Kw fiber amplifier at 1 micron.
-The current state of the art for astronomical spectrometers whether fiber fed or free space is about $10^4$ - $10^{\circ}$ .
+The relationship between the two is simply $\Delta \lambda = cv^{-2} \Delta v$.
+The effective spectroscopic resolution is defined as R= $\lambda/\Delta\lambda = v/\Delta v$.
+To put this in perspective a laser line at 1 micron ($v\sim 300$ THz) with a 1 Hz bandwidth (mixing units is typical in this field unfortunately) has an R $\sim 3 \times 10^{14}$.
+By astronomical standards of spectrometers this is a phenomenally large R. Even with the current broadened SBS limit mitigation techniques of 10 GHz/Kw the effective R ~ 30,000 for a 1 Kw fiber amplifier at 1 micron.
+The current state of the art for astronomical spectrometers whether fiber fed or free space is about 104 -105.
 Heterodyne spectroscopy is now becoming possible at optical and IR wavelengths and offers much higher R for the future if needed.

 In the accompanying plot we show the laser linewidth (usually quoted in Hz) to the equivalent width in microns.
 We have chosen a wavelength of 1.06 microns for convenience.
 It corresponds to a particularly efficient Yb transition we are using as the baseline for the DE-STAR program but it is representative of any system.
-In this case the bandwidth in microns also corresponds to the equivalent $\beta = v/c$ .
+In this case the bandwidth in microns also corresponds to the equivalent $\beta = v/c$.
 While sources and receivers are in relative motion the effect is to shift the central line not to broaden it since the systems we envision are localized.
-The bandwidth is also approximately 1/R where R is the spectral resolving power for a 1 $\mu$ m signal.
+The bandwidth is also approximately 1/R where R is the spectral resolving power for a 1 μ m signal.